data-integrations/bigquery-delta-plugins/docs/bigquery-cdcTarget.md

 **Location**: The location where the BigQuery dataset and GCS staging bucket will get created.
 For example, 'us-east1' for regional bucket, 'us' for multi-regional bucket.
 A complete list of available locations can be found at https://cloud.google.com/bigquery/docs/locations.
-This value is ignored if an existing GCS bucket is specified, as staging bucket and the BigQuery dataset will be created in the same location as that bucket.
+This value is ignored if an existing GCS bucket is specified, as the staging bucket and the BigQuery dataset will be created in the same location as that bucket.

 **Staging Bucket**: GCS bucket to write change events to before loading them into staging tables.
 Changes are written to a directory that contains the replicator name and namespace.
 It is safe to use